Understanding Batteries

 Understanding Batteries – Discharging

 Understanding batteries also means understanding their state of charge and when it is required to recharge them.
 When a battery is connected to an external load, such as lights, pumps, inverters, etc. the chemical energy stored within the battery changes into electrical energy resulting in an electrical DC current flowing out of the battery and into the connected external circuit.
-Thus when discharging, a battery coverts chemical energy into electrical energy.
+Thus when discharging, a battery converts chemical energy into electrical energy.

 If the battery is connected to the load for a long enough period of time, the energy stored within the battery gradually decreases and eventually stops as the battery cells loose their ability to generate a voltage.
 At this point, all the chemical energy contained or “stored” in the batteries electrolytic solution has been converted into electrical energy.
 The time this takes obviously will depend greatly on the connected load, and on the amp-hour capacity and storage volume of the battery cells.